Daemonceltics/MAAPP/README.md

 send('-debugscript-'+'this is log');
 ```
 ## Known issues
-1. Memory address hook not support
+1. Memory address hook not supported

 ## LICENCE
 MIT